PedroLourega/website_project1/README.md

 # website_project1
- my first website made with javascript, css and html
+ my first website made with javascript, css and html.

+This website was produced to practice my frontend studies.